jayyeung/portfolio-web/static/content/case-studies/do-you-love-fluffy.md

     <img src='/content/assets/fluffy-wag.gif' alt='Fluffy Wagging'/>
   </figure>

-It took me a while, but I found a solution using a little trick with `stroke-dasharray`.
+It took me a while, but I figured out a solution using a little trick with `stroke-dasharray`.
 Stroke-dasharray is a SVG attribute that lets you add dashes to a given path.

   <figure>
     <img src='/content/assets/fluffy-tail-impl.png' alt='Fluffy Tail Implmentation Example'/>